-RTP Pre-applications will be accepted in 2021 as a competitive application process followed by an invitation only Second-level Application process.
+Motorized Trail Grant Pre-applications will be accepted in 2025 as a competitive application process followed by an invitation only Second-level Application process.
+Following this period, if motorized funding remains available, the possibility of reopening Motorized Trail Grant Pre-applications will be considered as long as minimum scores are met, and significant funding remains available.